wasp-lang/wasp/web/docs/data-model/backends.md

 ### PostgreSQL

-If you are using PostgreSQL, Wasp supports two ways of connecting your app to a database:
+If you are using PostgreSQL, Wasp supports two ways of connecting to a database:

-1. Using a ready-made dev database that requires minimal setup and is great for quick prototyping.
+1. For managed experience, let Wasp spin up a ready-to-go development database for you.
-2. Using a "real" database Wasp can connect to and use in production.
+2. For more control, you can specify a database URL and connect to an existing database that you provisioned yourself.

-#### Using the Dev Database Provided by Wasp
+#### Using the Dev Database provided by Wasp

 The command `wasp start db` will start a default PostgreSQL dev database for you.